amazon-ion/ion-tests/iontestdata/bad/README.md

 decimalExpTooLarge.10n
 ----------------------
-This file contains a Decimal who's exponent exceeds the length defined by the decimal container's length.
+This file contains a Decimal whose exponent exceeds the length defined by the decimal container's length.

 decimalLenCauses64BitOverflow.10n
 ---------------------------------
-This file contains a Decimal who's total length is 2^64-1, larger than the datagram size, and when combined with a buffer offset, is likely to cause an overflow when calculating the end index of the value.
+This file contains a Decimal whose total length is 2^64-1, larger than the datagram size, and when combined with a buffer offset, is likely to cause an overflow when calculating the end index of the value.